- For whom is this program designed?

 - Our faculty are practitioners in the field: leading experts from many top firms, as well as the public sector.

 - NEIT blends advanced topics in public health with the most relevant principles of general management and leadership to provide you with the right mix of technical and business skills to be ready for any challenge.

 - Our curriculum is designed to provide a balance of practical knowledge you can apply to your work right away with a long-term base of leading skills to assist in your career advancement.

 - 24×7 technical support by email, chat or phone helps you work on your schedule.

-The average size for a class is about 15 students; however, larger and smaller classes occur from time to time.
+The average size of a class is about 15 students; however, larger and smaller classes occur from time to time.